iasonth95/Robot-Localization-using-SLAM/README.md

 For some style advices run
 `clang-tidy src/* --checks="-*,modernize-*"`
-And follow whatever you agree with, I'll leave them there so you can see them
+And follow whatever you agree with, I'll leave them there so you can see them Also I added some pedantic flags and I left the warnings for you to remove